Bad Arolsen: History

 The earliest documents mentioning Arolsen date back to 1131 when an Augustinian nunnery was established there with the name of "Aroldessen".
 The nunnery was secularized in 1526 and in 1655 became the residence of the Counts (later Princes) of Waldeck, who converted it into a stately home.
 It was torn down in 1710 and replaced with a new Baroque structure (1713–1728) by Friedrich Anton Ulrich, Prince of Waldeck and Pyrmont (1676–1728).

 From 1918 to 1929 Arolsen was capital of the Free State of Waldeck-Pyrmont (after 1922: Free State of Waldeck), which was subsequently incorporated into Prussia.

+During World War II, in 1943–1945, the Nazis operated in Arolsen a subcamp of the Buchenwald concentration camp, which housed a total of 185 prisoners, of whom 35% were from German-occupied Poland, 30% from German-occupied Russia and 15% from Germany.
+After the war, the town was located within the American-occupied zone of Germany, and became part of West Germany.

+In 2003, the town hosted the 43rd Hessentag state festival.

 Politics

 Town council

 The town council's 37 seats are apportioned in accordance with municipal elections held on 26 March 2006:

 Note: "FWG" is a citizens' coalition.
 Offene Liste is the independent "Open List".

 Town government

 The town is governed by the town magistrate which is headed by the Mayor of Bad Arolsen.

 The incumbent Mayor is Jürgen van der Horst (Independent), first elected in 2007.
 His current six-year term is scheduled to end in 2025.